crabcanon/angular2-ionic2-demo/README.md

 2. How to implement a customisable login page with Auth0 endpoints(instead of using Auth0 JS SDK).
 3. How to use RxJS to handle `nested async calls` and `session-expiration` problem(renew JWT or force to re-login).
 4. How to customise Ionic2 components based on different user roles.
-5. How to share data between pages(controllers) by
+5. How to share data between controllers and services by
     * Route parameters
-    * Angular2 service
+    * Angular2 setter/getter service for sync data flow
-    * Angular2/Ionic2 pub/sub pattern
+    * Ionic2 publish/subscribe pattern for async data flow
     * Mobile native storage
     * SQLite DB
 6. How to use cordova plugins(both ionic-native and other extra cordova plugins) to access mobile native functionalities, such as network, device, battery, camera, file system etc.